Academy Award for Best International Feature Film: Criticisms and controversies

 Because each country chooses its official submission according to its own rules, the decisions of the nominating bodies in each respective country are sometimes mired in controversy: for instance, the Indian selection committee (Film Federation of India) was accused of bias by Bhavna Talwar, the director of Dharm (2007), who claimed her film was rejected in favor of Eklavya: The Royal Guard (2007) because of the personal connections of the latter film's director and producer.
 Voxs Alissa Wilkinson argued in 2020 that countries such as China, Russia, and Iran frequently censor their submissions, ignoring films with politically controversial messages.
+Iranian films such as The Seed of the Sacred Fig (2024) and It Was Just an Accident (2025) were successfully selected via co-producing countries (Germany and France respectively) instead, after being snubbed by Iran for political reasons.

 Another major controversy came in 1985 when Akira Kurosawa's highly acclaimed Ran was not submitted for nomination by Japan, reportedly because Kurosawa was personally unpopular in the Japanese film industry.
+Anatomy of a Fall (2023) was snubbed by France despite winning the Palme d'Or at Cannes, with Variety suspecting that it may have been in retaliation for director Justine Triet having made statements in support of the pension reform protests during her acceptance speech.

 In recent years, the academy's definition of the term "country" has caused debate.
 The submissions for the 75th Academy Awards, for instance, became shrouded in controversy when it was reported that Humbert Balsan, producer of the critically acclaimed Palestinian film Divine Intervention (2002), tried to submit his picture to the Academy but was told it could not run for the Foreign Language Film Award because the State of Palestine is not recognized by the academy in its rules.
 Because the academy previously had accepted films from other political entities such as Hong Kong, the rejection of Divine Intervention triggered accusations of double standards from pro-Palestinian activists, according to Electronic Intifada.
 Three years later, however, another Palestinian-Arab film, Paradise Now (2005), succeeded in getting nominated for the Foreign Language Film Award.
 The nomination also caused protests, this time from pro-Israeli groups in the United States, which objected to the academy's use of the name Palestine on its official website to designate the film's submitting country.
 After intense lobbying from pro-Israeli groups, the academy decided to designate Paradise Now as a submission from the Palestinian Authority, a move that was decried by the film's director Hany Abu-Assad.
 During the awards ceremony, the film eventually was announced by presenter Will Smith as a submission from "the Palestinian territories."